 However there is something special with this alarm.
 Most alarms based on movement detection will make some serious noise when activated.
 That will scare some people undoubtedly.
 However what if you are not at home.
 The noise will not be heard by you and so you will not know that ytour house is broken in.

-So we are going to use the IFTT Maker channel like described in this article for sending you a notice on your phone when movement is detected.
+So we are going to use the IFTT Maker channel (now called Webhooks) like described in this article for sending you a notice on your phone when movement is detected.

 Besides that we are going to do it in BASIC.
 Just to demonstrate how easy it is.

 As the breadboard layout shows you I used a NodeMCU for this.
 The PIR is attached to D3 and gets it's power from the 5 volt line from the NodeMCU which is situated on the first pin on the left side of the board named VIN.
 As described in the general story about the PIR: it will not work at 3.3 Volts.
 So luckily the NodeMCU has a 5 volt power line.

 A led is attached with a 220 ohm resistor to D2.

 Ok I could have done this with an ESP-01.
 So why use a NodeMCU for it.
 At the time when I write this story the price difference between the two is just 60 cents.
 So its economics.
 The ESP-01 does not like to have things attached to its GPIO's at startup.
 Therefore I should put a switch between the PIR and the GPIO and wait till the ESP-01 has started before flipping the switch to attach the PIR to the GPIO.
 Next the PIR works on 5 volts, the ESP-01 on 3.3 volts.
 So I would need to have a 5 volts power supply attached to the PIR and a 3.3volts voltage regulator attached to the ESP-01.
 Add it all up and a NodeMCU with its on board 5 Volts and 3.3 Volts and loads of I/O's which are free to use all the time is an economic better choice.